If you made any changes in Pure these will be visible here soon.

 Biography

-He has thirty years experience in health policy, health management and health services research.
+He has over thirty years experience in health policy, health management and health services research.
 He has previously worked at the University of Birmingham, at the University of California at Berkeley as a Harkness Fellow, and at the King's Fund in London, and has a professional background in healthcare management.
 He often works at the interface between research, policy and practice and values the opportunities it offers to engage with the policy and practitioner communities and to put ideas into action.
-He has particular interests and expertise in quality and performance in healthcare organisations; the governance, accountability and performance of public services; and the use of evidence in policy evaluation and learning.
+He has particular interests and expertise in quality and performance in healthcare organisations; the regulation, governance, accountability and performance of public services; and the use of evidence in policy evaluation and learning.
 He has led a wide range of research projects funded by the ESRC, Department of Health, NIHR, and EU FP7 programmes, and other government departments and NHS organisations.
-He has advised many government agencies and organisations, in the UK and internationally, including acting as an advisor on health reforms to the House of Commons health select committee.
-His current research is mainly focused on reforms to health professions regulation, on the use of inspection and rating in the regulation of healthcare organisations and services; and on organisational capabilities and processes for improvement.
+He has advised many government agencies and organisations, in the UK and internationally, including acting as an advisor on health reforms to the House of Commons health select committee and as advisor or expert witness to a number of public inquiries.
+His current research is mainly focused on reforms to the healthcare workforce, on organisational and professional regulation, and on quality and safety at the interface between the NHS and the independent healthcare sector.

 He tweets as @kieran_walshe